-There can be no doubt that the transport services in question concerned routes outside [...], moreover, it was about delivering goods from [...] and [...] to [...].
-The submitted documents and testimonies of witnesses show that the object of transport was diesel, which was loaded at [...] and [...], while the place of receipt of excise goods / destination was in [...].
+There can be no doubt that the transport services in question concerned routes outside [...], namely the delivery of goods from another Member State to [...].
+It is apparent from the documents submitted and the testimonies of witnesses that as part of the applicant's business activity diesel fuel was transported, which was loaded on [...] / N. , while the place of receipt of excise goods / destination was in [...].

 The applicant was an entity providing services organized by T.-T. based in [...].
 In response to the authority's inquiry given on [...]
 February 2016, the administration competent for OHL informed [...] that the information it collected came from accountants.
 It was confirmed that the transactions between the applicant and OHL had taken place.
-Agreements were made between the O. company and the Polish T.-T. company that was and is a representative of O. in [...].
+Agreements were made between the O. company and the Polish T.-T. company that was and is the company's representative [...] in [...].
 One of the tasks that T.-T. undertook to perform was to find entities providing transport services in [...] for the activities of OHL.
 Separate agreements / contracts were concluded with the applicant and her company.
 It was pointed out that OHL is a forwarding company, not a transport company, which provides intangible services.
 The owner of the above the company is CC, and the shareholders are AML and AIL.
-Transactions were carried out by T.-T. acting as a representative of the company O..
-The total activity of OHL is conducted at [...] where the main office of the company is located important decisions are made in it.
+Transactions were carried out by T.-T. acting as a representative of the company [...].
+OHL's entire business is conducted at [...] where the company's main office is located important decisions are made in it.
 OHL has its own employees and technical base, i.e. rooms intended for business, technical equipment, telephone and internet lines.
-It is a forwarding company, not a transport company, so it is not required to have fuel bases or similar equipment. [...] the company T.-T. she organized the deliveries and transport orders for the applicant, who acted only as a collaborator with OHL under the concluded contract, whereas OHL could have a significant impact at any time on services rendered, goods transported, etc. All transported goods were controlled by O., whereas T.-T. it was only a company that cares about everything in [...].
+It is a forwarding company, not a transport company, so it is not required to have fuel bases or similar equipment. [...] the company T.-T. she organized the deliveries and transport orders for the applicant, who acted only as a collaborator with OHL under the concluded contract, whereas OHL could have a significant impact at any time on services rendered, goods transported, etc. All transported goods were controlled by [...], whereas T.-T. it was only a company that cares about everything in [...].
 T.-T. uses its facilities and employees in [...] to meet its contractual obligations.

 In addition, in response to [...]
 January 2018. the Cypriot tax administration said it had been informed by accountants that they had lost contact with the OHL client and did not have any documents.
 The OHL entity has been deregistered from the VAT register on [...] on [...]
 December 2016.
-Contrary to the complaint, the authority referred to the information provided by the Cypriot tax administration on p.
-6 of the contested decision.
+Contrary to the complaint, the authority referred to the information provided by the Cypriot tax administration on pp. 5-6 of the contested decision.